 - If necessary, tweak your input and event processing configurations further until events look the way you want them to.

 - Delete the data from your test index and start over, if necessary.

-- When you are ready to index the data permanently, configure then inputs to use the default main index.
+- When you are ready to index the data permanently, configure the inputs to use the default

-You can repeat this task to add other inputs as you familiarize yourself with the getting data in process.
+You can repeat this task to add other inputs as you familiarize yourself with getting data in.

 Index custom data